crina-pungulescu/quincunx/README.md

 ---
 ### References

-- Aiden, Erez, and Jean-Baptiste Michel.
-Uncharted: Big Data as a Lens on Human Culture.
-New York: Riverhead Books, 2013
+- Aiden, Erez, Michel, Jean-Baptiste. *Uncharted: Big Data as a Lens on Human Culture*.
+Riverhead Books, 2013
+- Berk, Jonathan and DeMarzo, Peter. *Corporate Finance*.
+Pearson, 2019
-- Davis, Mark H., Etheridge, Alison.
-Speculation: Louis Bachelier and the Origins of Modern Finance.
+- Davis, Mark H., Etheridge, Alison. *Speculation: Louis Bachelier and the Origins of Modern Finance*.
 Princeton University Press, 2006
-- Desai, Mihir.
-The Wisdom of Finance: Discovering Humanity in the World of Risk and Return.
-Boston: Houghton Mifflin Harcourt, 2017
+- Desai, Mihir. *The Wisdom of Finance: Discovering Humanity in the World of Risk and Return*.
+Houghton Mifflin Harcourt, 2017
-- Devlin, Keith K. The Unfinished Game: Pascal, Fermat, and the Seventeenth-Century Letter that Made the World Modern.
-New York : Basic Books, 2008
+- Devlin, Keith K. *The Unfinished Game: Pascal, Fermat, and the Seventeenth-Century Letter that Made the World Modern*.
+Basic Books, 2008
-- Galton, Francis.
-Natural Inheritance.
-London: MacMillan, 1889
+- Galton, Francis. *Natural Inheritance*.
+MacMillan, 1889

 ---